itsnotatul/uber-spring-boot-implementation/README.md

          in Spring Data JPA, as it allows for better abstraction and less dependency on the underlying database schema.
          If you ever need to write a query that doesn’t conform to the JPQL rules or requires specific SQL features, then you would switch to a native query.

+9. # @ControllerAdvice
+        It is a powerful annotation in Spring that allows you to define global exception handlers and other cross-cutting concerns across multiple controllers.

+         Key Benefits:

+         Centralized Exception Handling: By using @ControllerAdvice, you can consolidate all your exception handling logic into a single class, making your code more organized and maintainable.
+         Consistent Error Handling: Ensures consistent error handling across your application, improving the user experience.